LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ## About this Example

-This example uses the same client as in 01quickstart (qs.q) but a different servant (servant.q) It will use plugins to implement authentication and authorization.
+This example uses the same client as in 01quickstart (qs.q) but a different servant (servant.q), which loads the module "secure\_invocation.q" to prevent requests from running arbitrary code on the servant, and loads plugins to optionally implement authentication and authorization.

 The servant will obtain its plugins from the env variable Q\_PLUGINS (for authorization).
 The load balancer mserve will obtain its plugins from the env variable MSERVE\_PLUGINS (for authentication).